clirdlf/ndsa.org/conference/digital-preservaton-2022-cfp.md

 - Proposal (250 works max for all formats except for panels, up to 500 words)
 - Five keywords for your proposal

 **Evaluation Criteria**

-All submissions will be peer-reviewed by [NDSA’s Digital Preservation 2021 Program Committee](https://ndsa.org/conference/).
+All submissions will be peer-reviewed by [NDSA’s Digital Preservation 2022 Program Committee](https://ndsa.org/conference/).
 The DigiPres Planning Committee will give strong preference to programming that is fully inclusive and reflects a wide range of expression and identity.
-When evaluating proposals, the Planning Committee will rank submissions according to the following criteria:
+When evaluating proposals, the Planning Committee will:
-- Familiarity of the reviewer with the topic of the submission (1-10)
+- Consider the contribution of the submission to the overall conference program
-- Recommendation for inclusion in the conference program (1-10)
+- Recommend the proposal on a scale of 0-10 whether to reject or accept the proposal, and
-- Reviewer's Comments on the Contribution
+- Rate their familiarity on a scale of 0-10 (0 being completely new, 10 being very familiar).
-  - Contribution of the Submission (open field)
+- They may also recommend the proposal for a shorter format.
-  - Comments for the Program Committee (open field)
+Broader community input will also be solicited through an open community voting process, which will inform the Planning Committee’s final decisions.

-Presenters will be notified of their acceptance in June and guaranteed a registration slot. **Accepted presentations, panels, and lightning talks will be delivered via pre-recorded video that will “go live” at specific times during the conference,** to avoid technology challenges and to provide a more accessible format to all of our attendees.
-Presenters will be expected to be in attendance and available during their presentation time for live Q&A. Presenters will receive support in the form of tutorials, resources, and individual assistance.
+Presenters will be notified of their acceptance in June.
+Presenters will receive support in the form of tutorials, resources, and individual assistance.

-**The 2021 Call for Proposals closed on May 17, 2021.**
+**The 2022 Call for Proposals close on April 25, 2022.**

-## About the NDSA and Digital Preservation 2021
+## About the NDSA and Digital Preservation 2022
 [The NDSA is a consortium of over 250 organizations](https://ndsa.org/about/) committed to the long-term preservation and stewardship of digital information and cultural heritage.
 Digital Preservation is the major meeting and conference of the NDSA.
 Open to members and non-members alike, it highlights the theory and practice of digital stewardship and preservation, data curation, the digital object lifecycle, and related issues.

-Digital Preservation 2021 (#DigiPres21) is held in partnership with our host organization, the Council on Library and Information Resources’ (CLIR) [Digital Library Federation](https://www.diglib.org/).
-Separate calls are being issued for CLIR+DLF’s 2021 events, the [2021 DLF Forum](https://forum2021.diglib.org) (November 1-3) and associated workshop series [Learn@DLF](https://forum2021.diglib.org/learndlf/) (November 8-10).
+Digital Preservation 2022 (#DigiPres22) is held in partnership with our host organization, the Council on Library and Information Resources’ (CLIR) [Digital Library Federation](https://www.diglib.org/).
+Separate calls are being issued for CLIR+DLF’s 2022 events, the 2022 DLF Forum (October 10-12) and associated workshop series [Learn@DLF](https://forum2021.diglib.org/learndlf/) (October 9), and the [Digitizing Hidden Collections Symposium](https://www.clir.org/hiddencollections/events/2022-symposium/) (October 12-13).
 NDSA strives to create a safe, accessible, welcoming, and inclusive event, and adheres to [DLF’s Code of Conduct](https://www.diglib.org/about/code-of-conduct/).

-**Questions?** Feel free to reach out to [ndsa-digipres@lists.clir.org](mailto:ndsa-digipres@lists.clir.org) and someone will get back to you as soon as possible.-->
+**Questions?** Feel free to reach out to [ndsa-digipres@lists.clir.org](mailto:ndsa-digipres@lists.clir.org) and someone will get back to you as soon as possible.